We looked at top pet cameras for dogs, cats, and other pets. Sit. Stay. Good cameras.

 Given the low price point, we’re impressed.

-4. Petcube Play 2: Best app
+4. Petcube Play 2: Best for cats

 The Petcube Play 2 is the newest incarnation of a camera we love, and it’s powerful enough to keep up with your pets.